loopier/ziva/Getting-Started.md

 ## Playing a synth

 Besides samples, regular SynthDefs can also be played.
 The only condition is for them to have an envelope with `doneAction:2` (self-releasing upon finnished).
 If they don't the synth stack will grow and end up collapsing the server (which is also cool).

+To get a list of currently loaded synths:

+`Ziva.synths;`

 ```
 ~nala = Pbind(\instrument, \acid);